fiorellapellerito/f1-norris-vs-piastri-analysis/README.md

 This project analyzes and compares the driving performance of McLaren F1 drivers **Lando Norris** and **Oscar Piastri** during the 2024 Abu Dhabi Grand Prix.
 Using official telemetry and lap data accessed via the `FastF1` Python library, the analysis focuses on:

-- Lap-by-lap performance comparison
+- Lap-by-lap performance comparison.
-- Throttle and brake telemetry on Lap 28
+- Throttle and brake telemetry on Lap 28.
-- Race pace consistency (standard deviation)
+- Race pace consistency (standard deviation).
-- Telemetry-based visual insights
+- Telemetry-based visual insights.
-- A ML model that predicts lap times
+- A ML model that predicts lap times.

 The goal is to simulate the type of post-race analysis used by race engineers and strategists to understand driver behavior, identify performance differences, and evaluate consistency across a Grand Prix.